On this page…

 - a tendency to gloat smugly over the coming destruction of civilization.

-- They tend to be white guys with a mid-life crisis, no social life, who want to hang out online and gripe about the world.
+- They tend to be white guys with a mid-life crisis who want to hang out online and gripe about the world.

 Why anarchic collapse — what are the risks?